beomjopark/OHT_analysis/README.md

 1. `adjustAnom_latDyn.pbs` : Debiasing procedure.

-    This job adjusts the kriged anomaly field and prepare the divided and extended residual to run `fieldEM_cov_adjusted.pbs`.
+    This job adjusts the kriged anomaly field and prepare the divided and extended residual to refit the covariance parameters and kriging.
+Be sure to run `anomPred_latDyn.pbs` with `isDeriv=false` BEFORE running the debiasing procedure.

+2. `fieldEM_cov_adjusted.pbs` & `anomPred_latDyn_adjusted.pbs`

+    Refit covariance parameters and produce the kriged field after the correction.
+These codes are equivalent to scripts without `_adjusted` if `nAdjust=0` is specified.

 ## Misc